Velonese/kattis/README.md

 # kattis
-code from various Kattis puzzles
+This is code for various Open.Kattis.com puzzles in c++.